Sherri010/Flight-Planner-P/README.md

   ![](airplanner-logo-black.png)

-AirPlanned is a SAP for planning flights.This application is created for planning short distance flights and provide details about the route you have in mind by using Google Maps API. you can find the application here:
+AirPlanned is a SAP for planning flights.This application is created for planning short distance flights and provide details about the route you have in mind by using Google Maps API.

+I worked with UXUI designer(Revy Samia) to create UI.
+So far, the first sprint is completed and there are few user stories that are not fully available (mentioned below).

+you can find the application here:
 [](https://airplanner.herokuapp.com/users/sign_in)